andy-byers/CalicoDB/doc/design.md

 Internal nodes are used to direct searches to the correct external node.
 They contain only keys, called pivot keys in this document.
 CalicoDB uses the suffix truncation described in [2] to reduce pivot key lengths (see [Rebalancing](#rebalancing)).

+All nodes use a type of "slotted pages" layout that consists of 5 regions:
+1. Header(s)
+2. Indirection vector
+3. Gap space
+4. Cell content area
+5. Free blocks and fragments

+The headers are always stored at the start of the page.
+If the node is located on the first database page (it is the root node of the schema tree), there will also be a file header at offset 0, after which the node header is placed.
+The indirection vector is located right after the header(s).
+Its purpose is to keep track of the offset of every cell on the page, sorted by key.
+Each time a cell is added to or removed from the node, the indirection vector is updated.
+Indirection vector values are contiguous and fixed-length, making binary search simple and quick.
+For an empty node (the indirection vector has 0 length), the gap space will occupy everything from after the headers to the end of the page.
+When the first cell is added, the indirection vector grows by the size of a cell pointer, and the cell itself is written at the end of the gap space.
+Like the first cell, additional cells are written at the end of the gap space, shrinking the gap space and growing the cell content area and indirection vector.
+When the node can no longer fit another cell, it overflows, and the tree must be rebalanced to make room.
+Also, nodes (besides the root when the tree is empty) are not allowed to become empty.
+If a node becomes empty, it is considered to be "underflowing".
+Rebalancing is required to restore the tree invariants.
+A free block is created each time a cell is erased from a node.
+Free blocks are maintained as an intrusive list and threaded through the node.
+Each free block must store its own size, as well as the offset of the next free block (or 0 if there is not another free block).
+This means that a free block can be no less than 4 bytes in length.
+If less than 4 bytes are released back to the node, there will not be enough room to store the intrusive list information.
+In this case, the memory region becomes a fragment.
+The total size of all fragments on a page is kept in the node header.
+When a free blocks is created, an attempt is made to merge it with an adjacent free block, consuming intervening fragments if possible.
+Note that fragments are only created when only part of a free block is used to fulfill an allocation, and less than 4 bytes were left over.
+Cell headers are padded to 4 bytes, so the smallest possible cell will become a free block.

 #### Rebalancing
 At present, the `Tree` class is responsible for making sure the tree it represents is balanced before returning from either `put()` or `erase()`.